 In summary, light that enters the eye is focussed on the retina.
 The retina compiles a detailed report of what the eye captures and sends it to the brain.
 The brain analyses and translates the report into something meaningful, such as a dog, a tree or a picture of Justin Bieber.
 It takes only a fraction of a second for information (light) that enters the eye to reach the brain, this incudes the processing time of the brain.

 Illustration of How the Eye Works

 How Major Parts of the Eye Work

 The workings of the eye is similar to that of a camera.
-Just like the diaphragm of the camera controls the amount of light entering the camera, the iris controls the amount of light entering the eye.
-Just like the camera lens, the crystalline lens of the eye is able to focus on far away objects as well as nearby objects.
-The retina of the eye works more or less like the photographic film of the camera.
+Just as the diaphragm of a camera controls the amount of light that enters the camera, the iris controls the amount of light entering the eye.
+Just like the camera lens, the crystalline lens of the eye is able to focus—to properly direct light, to obtain a clear image of objects in our field of vision.
+The retina of the eye works more or less like the photographic film of a camera.

 The iris is made up of radial and circular muscles that involuntarily contract or relax.
 When the radial muscles contract, the pupil dilates (gets bigger) and allows more light to enter the eyeball.
 When the circular muscles contract, the pupil constrict (gets smaller) and allows less light to enter the eyeball.

 The iris is also the most colorful part of the eye.
 It is what displays a person's eye color.

 Depending on whether you are looking at a far away or near by object, the lens continuously changes its shape to regulate the focus of light on the retina.
 When you are looking at a far away object, the ciliary muscles relax and the lens becomes thinner.
 This is because light from far away objects need less refraction (bending) to be properly focussed.
 When you are looking at a nearby object, the ciliary muscles will contract and the lens will become thicker.
 Light from near by objects require more bending to be properly focussed.